-There are various types of diseases and infections which can be harmful to guppies.
+There are various types of illnesses and infections which can harm your guppies.
 Fin rot is a common bacterial infection in guppies.
 This is a condition when the tails and fins of the guppy fish shrink.

 Though it can be prevented easily, it becomes incurable in advanced stages and can even cause death.
 Let’s first know Why Guppy Tail Shrink